 For the longest time, aluminum arrows were the preferred choice of many bow hunters.
 This was before the entry of carbon arrows in the 1990s.
 Today, a vast majority of bow hunters use carbon arrows.
-However, just because an arrow has a shaft made of carbon does not mean it is the best.
+However, just because an arrow has a shaft made of carbon does not mean it is the best arrow.
 So how do you differentiate the best carbon arrows from the cheap knock-offs that litter the market?

 Well, you have to know what to look for in a carbon arrow first.
 And in this article, I will be giving you tips on how to find the best carbon arrows for hunting.
 Also, I will be reviewing seven of the best carbon hunting arrows I have used.

-Also, before buying carbon arrows, you must evaluate their performance and durability.
-Needless to say, there are some factors you need to consider when shopping for carbon arrows.
+So Needless to say, there are some factors you need to consider when shopping for carbon arrows.
 These factors are outlined below.
 But before I get to the factors to consider, below is a table comparing the different carbon arrows reviewed in this article.

 Real Quick Comparison Of 7 Best Carbon Arrows Of 2018